riongull/notes/dash_masternode_setup.md

 6. From the menu shown, click 'Open', then confirm by clicking 'Open' again
 7. Press 'OK' to install the app into the default directory
 8. Select 'Deny' or 'Allow' depending on your preference
-9. Note the status of the network sync shown at the bottom; this will take hours to complete but you can move on
+9. Note the status of the network sync shown at the bottom; this may take hours to complete but you can move on
 10. While syncing, and before depositing any dash, [encrypt your wallet](https://www.youtube.com/watch?v=PcnAvExGLJs&index=8&list=PLiFMZOlhgsYLWcmb-MT6x7cIxb01OoJTB) and [back it up](https://node40.com/2016/03/30/how-to-backing-up-your-dash-public-key-by-dumping-the-corresponding-private-key.html)

 ## 2. Create and secure a Linux VPS
 1. Create and secure a virtual private server (VPS) to host your masternode
   * You may use any service for this, e.g. AWS, Digital Ocean, Vultr, or your own hardware
-  * This [comprehensive VPS setup guide](https://github.com/riongull/notes/blob/master/virtual_private_server_setup.md) walks you through this, using [Vultr](http://www.vultr.com/?ref=6971315-3B) as your VPS host
+  * This [comprehensive VPS setup guide](https://github.com/riongull/notes/blob/master/virtual_private_server_setup.md) walks you through this process, using [Vultr](http://www.vultr.com/?ref=6971315-3B) as your VPS host
   * Your machine should have sufficient storage, bandwidth, and RAM, and be properly configured (ssh, ports, etc)

-## 3. If necessary, move dashd to the proper folder
+## 3. If necessary, move `dashd` to the proper folder
-Installing Dash-Qt may have put dashd in your "downloads" folder.
+Installing Dash-Qt may have put `dashd` in your "downloads" folder.
 If so, we'll need to move the file:

 1. Shut down Dash-Qt
 2. Open the terminal utility (Applications > Utilities > Terminal)